CourtAPI/courtapi-curl-examples/README.md

   }
 ```

-### Purcase and Download a Claims Register Entry PDF
+### Purchase and Download a Claims Register Entry PDF

 Endpoint: `GET /cases/pacer/{court}/{case}/claims/{claim_no}/documents/{document_no}`